cdevroe/l8r/README.md

 # Later - aka l8r

-An API that stores URLs to read, watch, listen to later on any device.
+An API that stores URLs to read, watch, do, buy, eat & drink, or listen to later on any device.

 ## Contributors
 - [Colin Devroe](http://cdevroe.com)